RINNUXEI/Umbrella/README.md

 * Send data to Google sheets.
 The gif shows sending data using key value pairs.
 ![Send data to Google sheets](Demos/send_data.gif)

 * Update data in Google sheets.
-The gif shows updating data by sending the key and a new value.
+The gif below shows updating data by sending the key and a new value.
 ![Update data in Google sheets](Demos/update_data.gif)

 * Send another data.
 Note: Because Umbrella generates unique ids in Unity and saves them in PlayerPrefs, you should clear PlayerPrefs otherwise duplicated sending will overwrite the data already stored in Google sheets.
 ![Send another data](Demos/send_another_data.gif)

 * Get data from Google sheets by keys.
-The gifs shows getting data using a list of keys.
+The gif below shows getting data using a list of keys.
 ![Get data from Google sheets by keys](Demos/get_data.gif)

 * You can also get data by cell references.